codingchili/excelastic/README.md

 Tested with ElasticSearch 5.6.2.

 ## Running
-Running the application, filename, index and template is optional: use to import from the terminal.
+Running the application, filename, index and mapping are required: use to import from the terminal.
 ```
-java -Xmx1g -jar excelastic-1.2.3.jar <filename> <index> <mapping>
+java -Xmx1g -jar excelastic-1.2.3.jar <filename> <index> <mapping> --clear
 ```
+If running with --clear, then the existing index will be cleared before the import starts.

 When the application successfully connects to the ElasticSearch server, the browser will automatically open a new tab.